Above the Orient

 We vocally visit quieter scenes as well.
 Schütz takes us on a trip beyond time’s horizon, describing how a dying soul finds solace in cool shaded woods, and Melchior Franck imagines a delightful aromatic garden of love in his setting from the Song of Songs.
 Cornysh’s Woefully arrayed, with text by John Skelton, presents Christ showing the way to a new promised land – which, to end the programme with another glorious masterpiece, is represented by Monteverdi’s exquisite four-part mass.

-Join us for a journey above the Orient!
+Join us (and our wondrous Andalusian merchant, depicted below) for a journey above the Orient!